-It might not snow in the Tampa Bay area on Christmas (it's blue like water instead of white like snow), but that doesn't put a damper on the holiday spirit around town.
-The month of December is packed with lighted boat parades, Christmas markets, and holiday shows.
-Here's a list of some of the best annual holiday events that mark the holiday season in the Tampa Bay area in 2017.
+It might not snow in the Tampa Bay area on Christmas, but that doesn't put a damper on the holiday spirit around town.
+The month of December is packed with lighted boat parades, Christmas markets, and holiday fun.
+Here's a list of some of the best annual events to mark the holiday season in the Tampa Bay area.

 Christmas in the Wild at Lowry Park Zoo